hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_cpp.rst

 Implementation
 --------------

-Below is the generated class implementation:
+Below is the generated class implementation.
+This implements all the methods of the class, whether public from the :ref:`interface_header` or private from the :ref:`cpp_header`.

 .. literalinclude:: ../../../../generated/sphinx_rst/register_code/generator/generator_cpp/example.cpp
   :caption: Example class implementation
   :language: C++
   :linenos:

-Note that when the register is part of an array, the register setter/getter takes a second argument ``array_index``.
-There is an assert that the user-provided array index is within the bounds of the array.